muldon/customer-rewards/README.md

 ![DER](https://github.com/muldon/customer-rewards/blob/master/cr-der.png)

 The app contains three tables:
-- cr_user: contains the users, that could be admin users or customers.
-In this example
+- cr_user: contains the users, that could have different roles (admin, customer, etc).
+The app focuses on customers (roleId = 2).
 - cr_order: contains the orders (transactions).
 - customer_rewards: contains the points accumulated during the transactions acording to three parameters (explained ahead).
 Each row in this table could represent a gain of points or a expense indicated by the operation_id, though in this app example only the gains are showed.